Linguistic Dependencies and Statistical Dependence: Background

 \section{Background}

-A common measure of the strength of statistical dependence between two words is their \fm{pointwise mutual information} \citep[PMI;][]{fano.r:1961}, which describes how much more likely two words are to occur together than individually.
-Formally, PMI is a symmetric function of the probabilities of the outcomes $x,y$ of two random variables $X,Y$, quantifying the amount of information about one outcome that is gained by learning the other:
+\fm{Pointwise mutual information} \citep[PMI;][]{fano.r:1961} is commonly used as a measure of the strength of statistical dependence between two words.
+Formally, PMI is a symmetric function of the probabilities of the outcomes $x,y$ of two random variables $X,Y$, which quantifies the amount of information about one outcome that is gained by learning the other:

 In our case, the observations are two words in a sentence (drawn from discrete random variables indexed by position in the sentence, ranging over the vocabulary).
-PMI has been used in computational linguistic studies as a measure of how words inform each other's probabilities since \citet{church.k:1990}.\footnote{They extended the term \emph{word association} from a more subjective meaning in the psycholinguistic literature, to refer to this formal information-theoretic quantity.}
+PMI has been used in computational linguistic studies as a measure of how words inform each other's probabilities since \citet{church.k:1990}.\footnote{They used the term \emph{word association}, which had a more subjective meaning in the psycholinguistic literature, to refer specifically to PMI.}

-In earlier works on unsupervised dependency parsing \citep[e.g.,][]{vandermude.a:1978, magerman.d:1990,carroll.g:1992,yuret.d:1998, paskin.m:2002} dependency trees were inferred by finding structures that maximize total pointwise mutual information between heads and dependents, (or by maximizing the conditional probability of dependents given heads, two objectives which can be shown to be equivalent under certain assumptions; see \S\ref{sec:hdpmi-hdcp}).
-While these PMI-induced dependencies proved useful in certain particular tasks \citep[such as identifying the correct modifier for a word among a selection of possible choices;][]{paiva-alves.e:1996}, purely PMI-based dependency parsers did not perform well at the general task of recovering linguistic structures overall~\cite[see discussion in][]{klein.d:2004induction}.
+Much earlier work on unsupervised dependency parsing \citep[e.g.,][]{vandermude.a:1978, magerman.d:1990,carroll.g:1992,yuret.d:1998, paskin.m:2002} used techniques involving maximizing estimates of total pointwise mutual information between heads and dependents, or maximizing the conditional probability of dependents given heads (these two objectives can be shown to be equivalent under certain assumptions; see \S\ref{sec:hdpmi-hdcp}).
+While such PMI-induced dependencies proved useful for certain tasks \citep[such as identifying the correct modifier for a word among a selection of possible choices;][]{paiva-alves.e:1996}, purely PMI-based dependency parsers did not perform well at the general task of recovering linguistic structures overall~\cite[see discussion in][]{klein.d:2004induction}.

-The hypothesis that syntactic dependency structures connect words in a way that maximizes pointwise mutual information leads to an important prediction if true: \begin{hypothesis}[] An accurate estimator of the PMI between words will function as an unsupervised dependency parser. \end{hypothesis} This hypothesis is motivated by the intuition that word pairs in dependency relationships are systematically constrained by the grammar, and therefore will control each other's distribution, statistically.

-In recent work, \citet[][]{futrell.r:2019} show that for words linked by linguistic dependency, the mutual information between POS tags (and distributional clusters), is higher than that between non-dependent word pairs, matched for linear distance.
-We build on this work, investigating the above hypothesis directly, making use of pretrained contextual embedding models to make context-sensitive estimates of PMI, and finding that the connection between mutual information and dependency is not as strong as it might be assumed from their results.